CamCove-Crichton/Whiskey-d_Away/README.md

 - templates>allauth>account>base.html (No errors or warnings to show)
 - templates>allauth>account>account_inactive.html (No errors or warnings to show)
 - profiles>templates>profiles>profile.html (After removing any django template tags, no errors or warnings to show)
+- home>templates>home>index.html (After removing any django template tags, no errors or warnings to show)
+- home>templates>home>about_us.html (After removing any django template tags, no errors or warnings to show)

 **JSHint Javascript Results**